Table of Contents

 A ConnexCS subscription comes with two main tariffs used for billing: per minute and per channel.

 ConnexCS Billing Per Channel

-This is the traditional approach, where the consumer pays for a set number of channels or ports.
-It can be seen as the VoIP equivalent of per-line billing for mobile networks.
+Billing per-channel is the traditional approach, where the consumer pays for a set number of channels or ports.
+It can be seen as the VoIP equivalent of per-line billing in mobile networks.

 - Cheaper than per minute billing in systems with consistent traffic and high utilization.

 - Free servers are available for many tiers of service.

 - Predictable costs allow for more stable billing cycles and simlified cost/benefit analysis.

 - Inconsistent traffic often leads to higher costs

 In per-minute billing, the amount of seconds you use are tallied daily, combined with the per minute cost, and then subtracted from your account